Boston Public Schools Suspend In-Person Learning For All Students

 Last week Boston announced that the start of Phase 3 in-person learning for students in Pre-K – Grade 3 was delayed by one week until October 29 at the earliest.
 That changed again on Wednesday.

+The second-grader has AHDH and returned to the classroom for in-person learning earlier this month.

+“In school, we were able to see he was able to complete assignments,” said Johnson.

-Boston is currently classified by the state as high risk due to its coronavirus infection rate.
+Boston is currently classified by the state as high-risk due to its coronavirus infection rate.

 In its Wednesday announcement, the city said Boston’s seven-day average COVID-19 positive test rate was 5.7%, an increase from last week’s rate of 4.5%.